The Church

 From the bible we can tell that the earliest believers in Jesus Christ were persecuted by both Jew and Roman.
 They were the minority and considered as sect (Acts 24:2-5).
 These congregations:

-- No written Bible: The New Testament was not yet written, so believers relied on oral tradition and the teachings of the apostles like Paul's letters which eventually became part of the New Testament.
+• No written Bible: The New Testament was not yet written, so believers relied on oral tradition, the teachings of the apostles like Paul's letters or the guidance of God's Holy Spirit (John 14:26).

-- No creeds or rule books: Creeds were only declared during and after the reign on Constantine.
+• No creeds or rule books: Creeds were only declared during and after the reign on Constantine and rule books written after church councils were formed.

-- No church buildings: The early church did not meet in public church buildings.
-Instead, they gathered in homes or other private spaces (Acts 12:12; Romans 16:5; 1 Corinthians 16:19; Colossians 4:15).
+• No church buildings: The early church did not officially meet in public church buildings.
+Instead, they often gathered in homes or other private spaces (Acts 12:12; Romans 16:5; 1 Corinthians 16:19; Colossians 4:15).

 These congregations represented the body of Christ on Earth after Christ himself ascended to heaven.
-Christ Himself often referred to his body as the bread of life which meant members of his body is supposed to "feed" upon or "feed" each other (support) with their "gifts", resources, teachings and testimonies which is only possible with a great deal of trust which is build on fellowship in the gospel of Christ to the glory of the Father (see Paul's letter openings and endings).
-In other words, in the physical absence of Jesus, his "body" need to continue the work and fellowship he had started.
+Christ Himself often referred to his body as the bread of life which meant members of his body is supposed to "feed" upon or "feed" each other (support) with their "gifts", resources, teachings and testimonies which is only possible with a great deal of trust.
+Trust comes with fellowship a key aspect of the gospel of Christ to the glory of the Father (see Paul's letter openings and endings).

 Changes made by Jews